Cloud-CV/Origami/.github/ISSUE_TEMPLATE.md

 ## Description

-[Description of the bug or feature] if you'd like to propose a new feature:
+[Description of the bug or feature]</br>
+if you'd like to propose a new feature:
-- please describe, as clearly as possible, what you'd like to see
+- Please describe, as clearly as possible, what you'd like to see
-- (if possible) include mockups/screenshots, if these would help convey the meaning better
+- (If possible) include mockups/screenshots, if these would help convey the meaning better

 ## Expected Behavior